thboutet/STAGE-M1/README.md

 In this step I will make two clusters to see if the genes predicted by my tools correspond to the genes of the initial database

 ## 4.1 CD-HIT
+We use here cd-hit which is a clusterization tool
 ```
 conda install cd-hit
 ```